Creating Your Own Blue Zones & Living To 100

-There’s no such thing as sedentary life among population with longevity.
+There’s no such thing as sedentary life among a population with longevity.

 While they don’t have any gym memberships, these populations incorporate activities into their everyday lives.
-This include gardening, hiking, walking and even their chores include some form of activity, like raising farm animals.
-They also practice yoga, tai chi and dancing.
+This includes gardening, hiking, walking, and even their chores include some form of activity, like raising farm animals.
+They also practice yoga, tai chi, and dancing.
 An active lifestyle is a sure way to relieve stress, improve heart health, as well as reduce the risk of chronic diseases.

 Click here to see which workouts you can do from the comfort of your own couch.

 Hara hachi bu is a Japanese term that teaches one to eat until they are only 80% full.
 While the rest of the world tends to overeat.
 Research shows that when people who stop eating before they are full help reduce the risk of excess calories and weight gain.
 Moreover, foods consumed by those who live longer are rich in fiber and other nutrients.
 These foods are digested slowly, thus quickly triggering feelings of satiety.